Is this Florida man the unluckiest guy ever?

 Cook’s reluctance to go to a doctor at first nearly cost him his hand in the incident.
 He continued to work for at least a week because he didn’t want to lose a paycheck.
 Eventually he had to have surgery to save his hand from being amputated as result of toxin buildup almost leading to osteonecrosis.

 The incident has also left the 31-year-old father of four with limited use in that hand.

-“I’m just glad the kids were not back there,” he told the Ledger.
+“I’m just glad the kids weren’t back there,” he said.
 “These creatures, they don’t go out looking for us.
 We just stumble upon them.”

-If I were Kyle, I’d be avoiding the ocean just in case I defy the 1 in 3,748,067 odds of being attacked by a shark!
+If I were Kyle, I’d be avoiding the ocean just in case I defy the 1-in-3,748,067 odds of being attacked by a shark!